brianmori/streaming-pipelines/README.md

   - It groups the Kafka events with a `session_window` with a 5-minute gap (sessions end after 5 minutes of inactivity)
     - It is also grouped by `user_id` and `ip` to track each user behavior
   - Make sure to increase the `timeout` of your job to `1 hour` so you can capture real sessions
-  - Create a unique identifier for each session called `session_id`
+  - Create a unique identifier for each session called `session_id` (you should think about using `hash` and the necessary columns to uniquely identify the session)
   - If `user_id` is not null, that means the event is from a logged in user
   - If a user logs in, that creates a new session (if you group by `ip` and `user_id` that solves the problem pretty elegantly)
-  -